 In addition to dieticians and standard medical professionals, certain kinds of therapy have proven especially effective at treating both eating disorders and drug or alcohol addiction.
 In particular, cognitive-behavioral therapy (CBT) and dialectic behavior therapy (DBT) have proven more effective for the treatment of eating disorders than any psychological therapy method so far.

-In addition to eating disorder-specific detox treatments, there are some more general things to look for that indicate a professional, effective, and competent detox center.
-Accreditations and certifications can go a long way toward demonstrating a dual-diagnosis detox center’s commitment to its clients.
+In addition to eating disorder-specific detox treatments, there are some more general things to look for that indicate a professional, effective, and competent provider.
+Accreditations and certifications can go a long way toward demonstrating a dual-diagnosis treatment provider’s commitment to its clients.
 Some notable accreditations or certifications may include those from:

 Aside from entering a dual-diagnosis detox center, there are other things that can help someone on their journey of recovery.
 There are eating disorder recovery fellowships, advocacy and prevention organizations, and support groups all over the country.
 Here is a list of just some of the resources available to help someone who may struggle with an eating disorder: